project-zot/project-zot.github.io/docs/articles/mirroring.md

 With this zot configuration, the sync behavior is as follows:

-1. This user request for content from the zot registry:<br/>
+1. This initial user request for content from the zot registry:<br/>
    `skopeo copy --src-tls-verify=false docker://localhost:8080/docker-images/alpine <dest>`<br/>causes zot to synchronize the content with the docker.io registry:<br/>&nbsp;&nbsp;&nbsp;&nbsp;`docker.io/library/alpine:latest`<br/>to the zot registry:<br>&nbsp;&nbsp;&nbsp;&nbsp;`localhost:8080/docker-images/alpine:latest`<br/>before delivering the content to the requestor at `<dest>`.

-2. This user request for content from the zot registry:<br/>
+2. This initial user request for content from the zot registry:<br/>
   `skopeo copy --src-tls-verify=false docker://localhost:8080/k8s-images/kube-proxy:v1.19.2 <dest>`<br/>causes zot to synchronize the content with the gcr.io registry:<br/>&nbsp;&nbsp;&nbsp;&nbsp;`k8s.gcr.io/kube-proxy:v1.19.2` <br/>to the zot registry:<br/>&nbsp;&nbsp;&nbsp;&nbsp;`localhost:8080/k8s-images/kube-proxy:v1.19.2`<br/>before delivering the content to the requestor at `<dest>`.

 You can use this command:<br/>&nbsp;&nbsp;&nbsp;&nbsp;